Gao2546/Agentic_Platform_for_Search_and_Analyze_Data/README.md

 **The ultimate goal of this platform is to act as a unified "brain" where deterministic logic and generative AI work together autonomously to turn raw data into strategic decisions.**

+---

+## 🤖 Autonomous AI Agent Engine (Now Live!)

+The platform now features a fully functional, multi-agent AI engine driven by advanced LLMs (e.g., DeepSeek, Llama 3) via an asynchronous architecture.
+Users can simply provide a high-level "Goal," and the AI will autonomously design, code, and deploy the entire data pipeline.

+### The 3-Step AI Orchestration Lifecycle:

+1. **Schedule Architect (Module 1 & 2):**
+   * The user defines a broad Scope Goal.
+The AI translates this into a strategic execution plan, determining the exact schedules (CRON batch workflows) needed to achieve the objective completely.
+2. **Tool Researcher & Developer (Module 3):**
+   * **RAG Search:** The AI formulates search queries and extracts semantic tags to find existing reusable Tool Scripts in the PostgreSQL `pgvector` database.
+   * **Autonomous Coding:** If no suitable tool exists, the AI seamlessly writes a **new Python or Go script** on the fly (incorporating the standard `UDTPDataManager` for seamless MinIO Data Lake integration), defines its JSON schema, and automatically uploads the file to the system.
+3. **Task Orchestrator (Module 4):**
+   * The AI reviews the approved tools and logically wires them together into a sequential execution graph (A → B → C).
+It dynamically generates the JSON configuration arguments for each task and binds them to the Apache Airflow DAG.

+**Robust Output Parsing:**
+To prevent pipeline failures caused by LLM hallucination, the engine utilizes a custom `parse_ai_json_response` utility with advanced AST (Abstract Syntax Tree) fallbacks to auto-repair malformed JSON syntax automatically.

+---

 ## Phase 1: Build Data Pipeline & Infrastructure (Flexible & Scalable)

 ### 1. Data Lake, Data Warehouse & Storage (Write `docker-compose.yml` )